risk-first/website/Boundary-Risk.md

 ![Java Public Classes By Version (3-9)](images/numbers/java_classes_by_version.png)

-The above chart is an example of this: look at how the number of public classes (a good proxy for the boundary) has increased with each release.
+The above chart is an example of this: look at how the number of public classes in Java (a good proxy for the boundary) has increased with each release.

 #### Backward Compatibility